Landlord gas safety certificate Guidance 2021

 3. Gas Installation Maintenance

-Check the appliances’ manufacturer guidance to find out how often a service is required.
-In the absence of the manufacturer manual, it is recommended an annual service.
+In the absence of the manufacturer manual, an annual service is recommended.
 If unsure, seek the guidance of the Gas Safe registered engineer and follow the advice.

 Carbon Monoxide Alarm

-The level of carbon monoxide to kill a person is 0.1% which is very low, hence the reason for the strict safety regulations currently in place.
+Hence, the strict safety regulations currently in place.
 Carbon monoxide poisoning should be taken seriously.
-If a carbon monoxide alarm isn’t already fitted, ask your landlord to fit one or buy your own.
+If a carbon monoxide alarm isn’t fitted, ask your landlord to fit one or buy your own.

 You must install a carbon monoxide alarm in every room which contains a fossil fuel-burning appliance.